zjuter0126/pai/manual/cluster-user/advanced-jobs.md

 If a job doesn't succeed after it satisfies `Completion policy`, the failure is caused by an unknown error, and `Retry count` is larger than 0, the whole job will be retried.
 Set `Retry count` to a larger number if you need more retries.

 Finally, for `Task retry count`, it is the maximum retry number for a single task.
-A special notice is that, this setting won't work unless you set `extras.gangAllocation` to `false` in the [job protocol](#Job-Protocol-Export-and-Import-Jobs).
+A special notice is that, this setting won't work unless you set `extras.gangAllocation` to `false` in the [job protocol](#job-protocol-export-and-import-jobs).

 ## Job Protocol, Export and Import Jobs

 In OpenPAI, all jobs are represented by [YAML](https://yaml.org/), a markup language.
-You can click the button Edit YAML below to edit the YAML definition directly.
+You can click the button `Edit YAML` to edit the YAML definition directly:

-To edit job configuration directly, first, click `Edit YAML`:

    <img src="./imgs/click-edit-yaml.png" width="100%" height="100%" />

-Then modify the YAML definition, and use the `Save` button to apply changes:
+Use the `Save` button to apply any changes:

    <img src="./imgs/click-save-yaml.png" width="100%" height="100%" />